Is ChatGPT Safe for Kids: 2026 Complete Parents' Guide

 🟢 13–17 (Teens):

-The Rule: Allowed to have an account only with parental consent.
+The Rule: Allowed to have an account with ChatGPT parental controls.

 Is ChatGPT Dangerous for Your Child?
 (Quick Risk Assessment)